-The Local Authority guidance is that medicines can only be administered at school with medical approval.
-In the case of prescription medicine parents are required to sign the Local Authority form.
-Click here for a copy.
-For all other medication a letter from the doctor is required, and should be bought to the school office.
+The WMAT guidance is that medicines can only be administered at school with medical approval.
+In the case of prescription medicine parents are required to sign the authority form found in the 'Supporting pupils with medical conditions' policy.
+The school is able to administer non-prescription medication with the authority of the parents and so school will contact parents before any medication is administered to avoid overdose.
+All medication must be brought to the school office.
 For asthma, the issue of inhalers is very important.
 All medication, including inhalers, is kept in the school office.

-We have several children with severe life-threatening nut and sesame seed allergies and a reaction can be triggered by airborne contact..
-For safety reasons, we must insist that parents/guardians do not send children to school with peanut butter sandwiches, Nutella, cereal bars containing nuts etc. or indeed anything containing nuts or sesame seeds (i.e. on buns or snack bars.)
+We have several children with severe life-threatening nut and sesame seed allergies and a reaction can be triggered by airborne contact.
+For safety reasons, we must insist that parents/guardians do not send children to school with peanut butter sandwiches, Nutella, cereal bars containing nuts etc. or indeed anything containing nuts, lentils or sesame seeds (e.g. on buns or in snack bars or hummus).
 Thank you for your co-operation and understanding.

 Parent helpers, application and DBS requirements